Life0fBrian/Anycubic-i3-Mega-IDEX-mod/README.md

 ![print_heads_close1](https://user-images.githubusercontent.com/84620081/231166961-236a1625-e9de-4f42-af86-ebdb551d7c6d.JPG)
 The coldend will be cooled by a 30 mm axial fan and the printed model is being cooled by a powerful GDSTIME 4010 radial fan with 12k RPM.

-After the design is in a final form it will be measured against the real life printer to rule out some printer model errors.
 Intention is to print the parts with ASA-CF for more rigidity.
 But ABS or ASA should be fine as well.

 ## Features: